bookworm-reads/documentation/.github/pull_request_template.md

 ### Author Checklist
 - [ ] Ensure you provide a [DCO sign-off][dco] for your commits using the `--signoff` option of git commit.
-- [ ] Vital features and changes captured in unit and/or integration tests
 - [ ] Commits messages follow our [format][format]
-- [ ] Extend the documentation, if necessary
 - [ ] Merging to `main` from `branch-name`

 [dco]: https://github.com/probot/dco#how-it-works